Situated right on the Arctic Circle in Finnish Lapland, there are so many things to do in Rovaniemi more than I could ever have imagined.

 For more information on their Philosophy and Ethics on old dogs, puppies and population see their clear and transparent website.

-This is a man that loves dogs and learning about them, with every fibre of his being.
-He can – and will – talk for hours about the intricacies of dog training, the history of huskies, breeding and their nutrition, so if nothing else you will leave here with a Ph.D. in huskyology.
+This is a man that loves dogs and learning about them, with every fiber of his being.
+He can – and will – talk for hours about the intricacies of dog training, the history of huskies, breeding, and their nutrition, so if nothing else, you will leave here with a Ph.D. in huskyology.

 While Valentijn ensures all guests have time to cuddle and get up close with their dog team, the main highlight is getting out-and-about with the Huskies – either with a sledding tour in winter, husky cart tour in autumn or walking in summer.
 Set on a gloriously quintessential piece of Finnish wilderness, with silent forests and a lake, BearHill Husky Tours has a variety of tours and options to suit every interest and desire.